Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • The metadata is submitted alongside the file, rather than being parsed from the file itself.
 [2]

-• It supports a single request, using nothing but form data, that either succeeds or fails, and everything is done and contained within that single request.
+• It supports only a single request, using only form data, that either succeeds or fails, and all actions are atomic within that single request.

-2. Upload the file(s) as part of the upload session.
+2. Upload the file(s) to that stage as part of the upload session.

-4. (Optional) Check the status of an upload session.
+4. Optionally check the status of an upload session.

 Versioning

 This PEP uses the same MAJOR.MINOR versioning system as used in PEP 691, but it is otherwise independently versioned.
-The existing API is considered by this spec to be version 1.0, but it otherwise does not attempt to modify that API in any way.
+The legacy API is considered by this PEP to be version 1.0, but this PEP does not modify the legacy API in any way.

 Create an Upload Session

-To create a new upload session, you can send a POST request to /, with a payload that looks like:
+A release starts by creating a new upload session.
+To create the session, a client submits a POST request to the root URL, with a payload that looks like:

 {